folio-org/folio-org.github.io/source-code/xref.md

 The data file
 [\_data/repos-metadata.yml](https://github.com/folio-org/folio-org.github.io/tree/master/_data/repos-metadata.yml)
 contains additional metadata about some specific repositories.
+This information includes extra documentation links, beyond that gathered in the above-mentioned repos.json file (note that such links are intended as starting points, not to list every piece of documentation here).
 Please send pull-requests to add documentation links for your repository.
 The YAML structure is explained in the head of that file.
 The tool "[yq](https://github.com/kislyuk/yq)" is useful for verifying YAML files (e.g. do `yq '.' repos-metadata.yml`).